It would be awesome if finding the right mortgage lender were as simple as swiping right on an app (#lender, anyone?).

 Government-backed mortgages are (drumroll, please!) mortgage loans backed by a federal government agency.

 “Backed” means that they are guaranteed because they are secured by a federal agency.
-A guaranteed loan usually means qualification is easier, you pay a lower down payment (or maybe none at all) and you may be able to skip mortgage insurance.
+A guaranteed loan usually means that qualifying for it is easier.
+You pay a lower down payment (or maybe none at all) and you may be able to skip mortgage insurance.
 What’s not to love?

-There are three main types of government-backed loans: the U.S. Federal Housing Administration (FHA) loan, the U.S. Department of Agriculture (USDA) loan and the U.S. Department of Veterans Affairs (VA) loan.
+There are three main types of government-backed loans: the FHA loan, the U.S. Department of Agriculture (USDA) loan and the VA loan.

 If you don’t qualify for a government-backed loan, try to qualify for a conventional loan.
 Conventional mortgages come in all shapes and sizes.
 They are not guaranteed by any federal agency, which means the standards for qualification tend to be higher.
 Regardless of that, some lenders require only as little as a 3% down payment.